Matrix encoding method in variational quantum singular value decomposition: Singular value decomposition

 In this formula, $R_k$ represents a single block of transformations encoding $n$ (the number of qubits in the subsystem $\chi$) parameters $\alpha_i$, $i=1,\dots, n$, $R_{y\chi_j}$ is the $y$-rotation applied to the $j$th qubit of the subsystem $\chi$.
 Involving $Q$ blocks $R_k$, $k=1,\dots, Q$, we enlarge the number of parameters to $nQ$.
-We note that this number, in general, is bigger then the number of free real parameters in the $N\times N$ unitary transformation, which is $N^2$.
-Such increase in the number of parameters is caused by the non-standard parametrization of unitary transformation $U$ which, in turn, is chosen for two reasons: (i) simple realization of $U$ in terms of one- and two-qubit operations and (ii) simple realization of derivatives of the objective function with respect to these parameters, see eqs.(\ref{derivative}).
+We note that this number, in general, { may be} bigger than the number of free real parameters in the $N\times N$ unitary transformation, which is $N^2$.
+Such increase in the number of parameters is caused by the non-standard parametrization of the unitary transformation $U$ which, in turn, is chosen for two reasons: (i) simple realization of $U$ in terms of one- and two-qubit operations and (ii) simple realization of derivatives of the objective function with respect to these parameters, see eqs.(\ref{derivative}).
+The depth of the operator $U$ is $O(\log N)$.

 Now we turn to realization of the controlled operator $W^{(2)}_{\chi K }$ given in (\ref{W2r1}) .
 To this end we substitute $U$ determined in (\ref{UU2}) into (\ref{W2r1}) and transform it to